Controller Implementation¶

 joint->u() = u;

-All of the above apply to joints and ensure that the orientation and stance of the entire robot is maintained.
+By applying the above to all joints, the posture of the entire robot is also maintained.

-Lastly, when the control function returns true, this conveys to the simulator that the control has been inherited.
-This allows the control function to be continuously called in a loop.
+Finally, by having this control function return true, we inform the simulator that control is continuing.
+This causes the control function to be called repeatedly.

 Examples of devices include:

-Power sensors, velocity sensors, angular velocity sensors (rate gyros)
+Force sensors, acceleration sensors, angular velocity sensors (rate gyros)

 Lights